 Ahhh, Montpellier—grace, elegance, and natural beauty.

-From high mountain peaks, cobblestone streets, to white sandy beaches, Montpellier is packed with opportunity for adventure.
+From high mountain peaks, cobblestone streets, to white sandy beaches, Montpellier is packed with opportunities for adventure.

 Begin in the historical center at la Place de la Comédie, where you’ll meet the Three Graces standing proudly in front of the Opera.
 Continue westward along wide promenades while soaking in the Haussmannien-style buildings.